 High price justified by innovative technology and quality materials |

-Varies considerably, but high-end models can be expensive. |
+Varies considerably, but high-end models can be expensive |

 Daily Use |

-Less suitable for daily use in an urban environment |
+Less suited for daily urban use |

-Can be used daily, but preferably for sports. |
+Can be used daily, but preferably for sport |

-Electrical Assistance |
+Electric Assistance |

 Powerful motors (up to 750W) for optimal electric assistance |